1937 Fleischer Studios strike: Later history

-The strike severely changed the dynamic in the office, as animator Orsestes Calpini recalls, "the family feeling was gone".
+The strike severely changed the dynamic in the office; as animator Orsestes Calpini recalls, "the family feeling was gone".
 Max Fleischer was very affected by the strike, as many long-time Fleischer animators later stated that Max became less involved with the cartoons' production processes following the strike and mostly remained in his office during the workday.
 About a month after the strike had begun, Max had also entered into discussions with the chamber of commerce in Miami about relocating his studio to the city.
 On January 21, 1938, Max officially announced the studio's plans to relocate, which occurred less than a year later.
-Many historians believe that the move was at least partially a response to the union, as Florida was seen as a much less friendly state towards organized labor than New York was, and following the move, the union had a much smaller presence at the new location.
-Many of the pro-union employees refused to relocate, and immediately after the move, Fleischer petitioned the NLRB for a new certification election, which the union failed to win.
-A later union drive at the Miami studio in 1938 by the United American Artists similarly ended with the studio remaining unaffiliated with a union.
-Ultimately, Fleischer would produce two feature-length films out of Miami, Gulliver's Travels (1939) and Mr. Bug Goes to Town (1941), both of which proving to be financial disappointments for the company.
+Many historians believe that the move was at least partially a response to the union, as Florida was seen as a much less friendly state towards organized labor than New York was, and union presence was much less strong at the new location.

+Many of the pro-union employees refused to relocate, and immediately after the move, Fleischer petitioned the NLRB for a new certification election, which the union lost.
+A later union drive at the Miami studio in 1938 by the United American Artists similarly ended in failure.
+Ultimately, Fleischer would produce two feature-length films out of Miami, Gulliver's Travels (1939) and Mr. Bug Goes to Town (1941), both of which proved to be financial disappointments for the company.
 Due to its financial issues, in the early 1940s, it came under the direct ownership of Paramount Pictures, which renamed the studio to Famous Studios and relocated it back to New York City.

 The strike preceded a new wave of organized labor activity in the American animation industry, including the 1941 Disney animators' strike at Walt Disney Productions.
 Other organized labor events during this time included a six-day lockout of animators for Looney Tunes at Warner Bros. in May 1941 and a union drive at the Metro-Goldwyn-Mayer cartoon studio in 1940.
 Organized labor activity in the industry would not settle down until 1943, when the Screen Cartoonist's Guild managed to organize the animation departments at all major American studios.